 Newcomers to Providence's art scene include Firehouse XIII and The Providence Steelyard.
 Firehouse XIII is a gallery, performance space and artists' lofts literally built within the shell of an old firehouse.
 The Providence Steelyard is an artistic and educational endeavor that is transforming the figurative and literal landscape of the city.

 Four centuries of history are alive and well in Providence.
 Providence is believed to have a larger percentage of buildings on the National Historic Register than any other U.S. city, with scores of immaculately preserved Colonial, Federal, Greek Revival and Victorian homes and buildings.
 Cobblestone streets and gas streetlamps - now converted to electric - are hallmarks of the city's East Side.
-The Rhode Island State House, the Arcade, John Brown House, and the First Baptist Church (First Baptist Meeting House) are among the many historic buildings open to the public year-round.
+The Rhode Island State House, the Providence Public Library, the John Brown House, and the First Baptist Church (First Baptist Meeting House) are among the many historic buildings open to the public year-round.
 An annual Festival of Historic Houses allows the public to tour privately owned homes with interiors of special or historical interest.